ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 You'll need to arrange *travel, lodging, conference registration, and meals*.
 Typically, since this conference is essential for your training as a PhD student (and contributes to university business if you're publishing or presenting a paper), your advisor will cover the previously mentioned costs.
+Do be sure to double check!

 ***Travel tip:*** You don't necessarily need to go straight to the conference and back!
 Some people choose to stay a few extra days before or after the conference to explore